Dixon Truck Accident Lawyer

 An accident with an 18-wheeler is quite different than your typical fender-bender or other collision involving two sedans.
-If you or a family member was hit by a large tractor-trailer and suffered serious physical injuries, get ready for a legal battle.
-Commercial truck companies use all available legal tools and strategies to reduce or deny personal injury claims filed against them, even if the evidence is fairly clear that the operator of the commercial truck was responsible for the accident.
+Get ready for a legal battle if you or a family member were hit by a large tractor-trailer and suffered severe physical injuries.
+Commercial truck companies use all available legal tools and strategies to reduce or deny personal injury claims filed against them, even if the evidence is reasonably clear that the commercial truck operator was responsible for the accident.

+Large truck companies will put substantial resources into fighting an injury claim.
 Truck companies can stack the deck against an unsuspecting claimant since many companies maintain a team of investigators who spend their time trying to find any evidence that can be used to benefit the truck company against your personal injury claim.
-They also have large law firms on retainer ready to defend a lawsuit at their beck and call.
-As you can see, large truck companies are willing to put substantial resources into fighting an injury claim.
+They also have large law firms on retainer, ready to defend a lawsuit at their beck and call.

-The objective of the truck company and their lawyers when subject to a personal injury lawsuit is to protect the bottom line of the company.
-That is why it is quite common for truck companies to use tricks and tactics to fight your claim.
-Here are some examples:
+The truck company and its lawyers aim to protect its bottom line when subject to a personal injury lawsuit.
+That is why it is pretty standard for truck companies to use tricks and tactics to fight your claim."Losing" or Destroying Evidence

 Truck companies engage in this dubious practice quite regularly.
-Federal regulations only require a truck company to maintain the data on the Electronic Control Module (ECM) for 30 days.
+Federal regulations require a truck company to maintain the Electronic Control Module (ECM) data for 30 days.
 Even worse, some state legislatures were lobbied by the truck and freight industry to pass state laws that allow the truck companies to treat these ECMs as company property, meaning they can destroy or alter them as they wish.
-This is why it is so important to retain an attorney as soon as possible so they can file the appropriate documents in court to try and preserve this important evidence.
+This is why it is essential to retain an attorney as soon as possible to file the appropriate documents in court to preserve this critical evidence.

 The insurance company for the truck company will likely make you a settlement offer.
-The issue is that the settlement offer will be so low that it does not properly compensate you for your harms and losses.
-It is quite common for insurance companies to argue that you were "over-treated" after the accident or that your lost wages claim was excessive.
+The settlement offer will be so low that it does not adequately compensate you for your harm and losses.
+It is common for insurance companies to argue that you were "over-treated" after the accident or that your lost wages claim was excessive.
 You could have $100,000 in documented damages, but the truck company only offers you $25,000.

-If you find yourself in this situation, having a Dixon truck accident lawyer on your side is a huge benefit.
-The attorney, after attempting good faith negotiations with the insurance adjuster, can proceed with filing a lawsuit in state court.
+In this situation, having a Dixon truck accident lawyer on your side is a huge benefit.
+After attempting good faith negotiations with the insurance adjuster, the attorney can file a lawsuit in state court.
 To be clear, filing a lawsuit does not end the settlement negotiation process.
 In fact, many truck accident cases wind up settling a few days or weeks before a trial.

-I’m Ed Smith, a Dixon Truck Accident Lawyer.
-Dealing with truck and insurance companies can be a complicated and frustrating experience- let me help you.
-If you or someone you love has been injured in a truck accident please call me right away for free and friendly advice at (707) 564-1900 or toll free at (800) 404-5400.
+If you or someone you love has been injured in a truck accident, please call our experienced Dixon truck accident lawyers immediately for free and friendly advice at (707) 564-1900 or (800) 404-5400.
 Don't let the truck company walk away without being held accountable.
-Contact me today.
+You can also contact us online.